AdrianGeorgeM/Dashboard-for-Analytics-with-React/README.md

 Only two users available for this project.

-You can change to any other user by changing the id in the index.js file with the following command:
+You can change to any other user by changing the id in the index.js App user="12" or App user="18" file with the following command: user='12' />//Karl user='18' />//Cecilia -->
-<App user='12' />//Karl
-<App user='18' />//Cecilia